Florida Hit-and-Run Accident Lawyers

 Unfortunately, this is a sad fact of many hit and run cases; sometimes the criminals simply get away with it.
 But it is most certainly not the end of the line for you or your family.
 You may face an uphill battle, but you have options that we can assist.

 The first avenue that should be explored is your own insurance policy.
-Personal injury protection (PIP) coverage or medical payments (MedPay) coverage may cover your medical bills and hospital expenses in the case of a hit and run.
+Florida personal injury protection (PIP) coverage or medical payments (MedPay) coverage may cover your medical bills and hospital expenses in the case of a hit and run.
 Also, uninsured/underinsured motorist coverage may kick in to cover medical bills and other losses related to the collision.
 This coverage can help while the search continues for the guilty party.

 Generally speaking, insurance Florida drivers will cover 60% of your lost wages and 4/5ths of medical bills up to $10,000.
 If your medical bills are over $10,000, you may be able to make up the remaining difference with a bodily injury claim.